mbalabanov/craftcoffee/README.md

 Run `composer install` (an additional `composer update` might be necessary).

-To launch the webshop run `php bin/console server:run`
+To launch the webshop run `php bin/console server:run` and then follow the instructions in the terminal.

+### User Accounts
+You can register a new user or use the following existing user accounts:

+- `user@gmail.com` for a regular user
+- `jennifer.lopez@gmail.com` for an admin user.

+Both user accounts have the password `123123`

 ## Screenshots of Finished Shop
 ![The Craft Coffee Webshop](documentation/screenshots/screenshot1.png)